HumanSignal/label-studio/docs/source/guide/stats.md

 Number of region pairs with IoU above the threshold of 0.5 = 2 of 3

 Agreement of `x` and `y` = 0.66

-#### Intersection over union with other metrics
-The IoU metric can be combined with other metrics.
-Several metrics in Label Studio Enterprise use IoU to establish initial agreement across annotations, then computes the [precision](#precision-example), [recall](#recall-example), or [F1-score](#f1-score-example) for the IoU values above a specific threshold.
-Text IoU can also include the [edit distance algorithm](#edit-distance-algorithm-example).

 ### Intersection over one dimension example